seanpmaxwell/Typescript-Best-Practices/README.md

 - **function-expressions:** any function assigned to a variable `const foo = ...some function`
 - **factory-function:** a function whose primary purpose is to initialize some other function/object rather than perform actions.
   - **value-factory-functions:** a factory-function meant for returning mostly static-data (i.e. const GetDefaults => {...} using a function so we get a deep-clone every time).
-  - NOTE: for the remainder of this tutorial we'll use the acronyms FF and VFF to refer to function-functions and value-factory-functions respectively.
+  - NOTE: for the remainder of this tutorial we'll use the acronyms FF and VFF to refer to factory-functions and value-factory-functions respectively.
 - **configured-functions:** function-expressions returned by a FF: `const parseUser = parseObject(UserSchema)`.
 - **validator-functions:** accepts an unknown variable and returns a type-predicate
 - **method:** function declared inside of a class